Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 21st level, when you die, an older and more regal version of yourself steps from the mists of time to take your place.
 This version of you from a possible future, and is a separate creature that appears within 5ft of you.
 This version of yourself then either absorbs your present self or allows your present self to absorb it.
 Regardless of the process, you instantly regain all hit points and can immediately take a turn.
 You can use this feature once per session.

 ### Shuffling of the Court
 At 22nd level, you can use your reaction to teleport a number of creatures you can see equal to your Charisma modifier up to 60 feet to unoccupied locations you can see in response to one of the teleported creatures being forced to make a saving throw or being targeted by a spell or attack roll.
+If this would place them outside the range of the attack or effect that forced the saving throw, they are unaffected by it.
 You can use this feature once before you must roll initiative again to use the feature again.

 ### Fey Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.